 Option 4 for the Peeps

 When the kids are running around with their cousins, and playing during Easter Sunday, just casually put the Peeps on a shelf, and forget about them until next year.
-Then when you pull those things out the following Easter, you can tell them they’re not good to eat.
+Then when you pull those things out the following Easter, you can tell them they’re expired.
 They don’t have to know those things never go bad, because they really can’t taste any more stale than they do when you first buy them!
 I mean, seriously!
 Of course, someone always buys new ones and the whole process starts over.

 Option 5 for the Peeps